Fight Fire with Fire: Combating Adversarial Patch Attacks using Pattern-randomized Defensive Patches: Evaluation

 \subsection{Effectiveness}

+\textbf{Preparation.} We systematically generated adversarial patches for 19 combinations of attack methods and target object detectors, using the training set from the Inria dataset.
+These patches were then strategically integrated into the testing samples of public datasets or printed for the purpose of creating physical adversarial examples.
+To obtain as many adversarial samples as possible, the positions, the sizes and the angles of the patches are adjusted carefully.
+Eventually, we dedicated hundreds of hours to obtain a total of 6,800 digital-world and 1,960 physical-world adversarial samples, with their 6,071 distinct original counterparts serving as benign samples.

-We deployed three defense modes (see \S\ref{subsec:Deployment}) to detect (known and unknown) adversarial patch attacks on four object detectors.
-In theory, a random defensive patch can be placed at a random location.
-Without loss of generality, we place a fixed defensive patch at the determined center position in the experiment.
+We take the same training set as in \S\ref{subsec:Eval:Parameter} to generate the defensive patches and deploy three defense modes (see \S\ref{subsec:Deployment}) to detect adversarial patch attacks on five object detectors.
+In theory, a random defensive patch can be placed at a random position.
+Without loss of generality, we place a fixed defensive patch (\textit{zebra}) at the determined center position in the experiment.
+In this study, we have chosen to utilize F1 Score as the evaluation metric, as it considers both precision and recall, offering a more comprehensive assessment of the model performance.